murphytalk/weblog/content/ChatOps-with-Hubot.md

 Category: computer
 Tags: chatops,anki,bot,coffeescript
 Date: 2016-06-22 23:40

-Well , this very topic of [ChatOps](https://www.google.co.jp/?ion=1&espv=2#q=chatops) has already been discussed at length by many people, so I am gonna jump to my very first ChatOps with Hubot  right away.
+Well, the very topic of [ChatOps](https://www.google.co.jp/?ion=1&espv=2#q=chatops) has already been discussed at length by many people, so I am gonna jump to my very first ChatOps with Hubot  right away.

 First : the motivation.

-I have discovered [Anki](https://en.wikipedia.org/wiki/Anki_(software)) for quite a while, it helps me to increase my English vocabulary - and my kid's Chinese vocabulary as well.
-It comes with a mobile app (only the [Android version](https://play.google.com/store/apps/details?id=com.ichi2.anki&hl=en) is free, but I am sure Apple fanboys won't mind to pay extra for their beloved iPhone) which is handy, but still whenever I wanted to add a new word that I bumped into during my reading, it does not feel that convinent: You know what I mean if you have ever tried to manually add a new word to Anki.
+I discovered [Anki](https://en.wikipedia.org/wiki/Anki_(software)) quite a while ago, it has been helping me to expand and improve my English vocabulary - and my kid's Chinese vocabulary as well.
+It comes with a mobile app (only the [Android version](https://play.google.com/store/apps/details?id=com.ichi2.anki&hl=en) is free, but I am sure Apple fanboys won't mind to pay extra for their beloved iPhone) which is handy, but still whenever I wanted to add a new word that I bumped into during my reading, it does not feel that convenient: You know what I mean if you have ever tried to manually add a new word to Anki.

 Enter [anki-sync-server](https://github.com/dsnopek/anki-sync-server).